a2liu/liu-compiler/ideas.md

 Scopes don't do the thing where they automatically become structs or whatever.
 That'll probably be a thing with modules, but that's it.

 Sidestep the whole "prefix vs infix operator" thing by just having a `:` after control flow.
 Like in Python.

 scopes contain information about polymorphic type variables, which get pushed onto the typechecker during checking.
 Or something, idk.

 `a : int;` can create a `DefaultExpr` AST node so that there's one less case of the value slot being null.
-In fact, parameter declararations can create `ParameterExpr` instread of `DefaultExpr`.
+In fact, parameter declararations can create `ParameterExpr` instead of `DefaultExpr`.
 Doing so simplifies typechecking a bit, and means another field will never be null

+Instead of having peephole optimizer passes and whatnot, just front-load bytecode codegen with all the peephole optimizers.
+There's not gonna be many of them.
+Not clear how exactly this would work, but it would remove the need for a bunch of compiler passes over the bytecode.

 ### Big Ideas (Compiler/Language)
 - Small target set (maybe native + bytecode?)